 - PANEL DISCUSSION: Building a Research Career, This is My Story…

-- Moderators: Fabian Johnston, MD, MS and Vikas Dudeja, MD
+- Moderators: Fabian Johnston, MD, MHS and Vikas Dudeja, MD

-- Panelists: Oluwadamilola Fayanju, MD, MA, MPHS; Ankit Bharat, MD; Genevieve Boland, MD, PhD; Susan Pitt, MD
+- Panelists: Oluwadamilola Fayanju, MD, MA, MPHS; Ankit Bharat, MD; Genevieve Boland, MD, PhD; Susan Pitt, MD, MPHS

-- JOINT KEYNOTE LECTURE – Selwyn Vickers, MD
+- JOINT KEYNOTE LECTURE: Mentorship, Resilience, and Future Growth – Selwyn Vickers, MD

 Christina Angeles, MD